aiman-mumtaz/Payment-Gateway-Integration/README.md

 # Payment-Gateway-Integration

     A simple website integrating payment gateway.
 Payment can be done via credit/debit card, net banking, etc.

-    Once the payment is done, an invoice is generated and email is sent to the user confirmingthat the payment is recieved.
+    Once the payment is done, an invoice is generated and email is sent to the user confirming that the payment is recieved.

     Watch the demo here https://youtu.be/8_O57enhu80